-A “cinematic” AI video isn’t a style — it’s a stack of small decisions: anamorphic lens, golden hour or magic hour, slow controlled camera motion, deliberate color palette, and silence in 90% of the frame.
-Pile all five into your prompt and the output looks like a film.
-Skip any one and it looks like a generic AI clip.
-Ten copy-ready templates below.
+A “cinematic” AI video isn’t a style word you sprinkle on top.
+The word cinematic on its own is mostly ignored by Sora 2, Veo 3.1, and Kling 2.5.
+The film look comes from five specific decisions stacked together: anamorphic lens, golden or magic hour, slow controlled camera motion, a deliberate color grade, and one subject doing one thing.
+Pile all five into a prompt and the output reads like a film.
+Skip any one and it reads like a generic AI clip.
+Ten copy-ready templates are below, each tagged for the model that nails it.

 What “cinematic” actually means in a prompt